KingrogKDR/Vynsol/README.md

 - Categories are free-form strings
 - Rate limiting is per user for private routes and IP for public routes
 - No concurrency control
-- Moderate dataset size — no sharding needed
+- Moderate dataset size, so no sharding or replication needed